Hungarian nobility: The fall of the Hungarian nobility

 The Soviet Red Army reached the Hungarian borders and took possession of the Great Hungarian Plain by 6 December 1944.
 Delegates from the region's towns and villages established the Provisional National Assembly in Debrecen, which elected a new government on 22 December.
 Three prominent Anti-Nazi aristocrats had a seat in the assembly.
 The Provisional National Government soon promised land reform, along with the abolishment of all "anti-democratic" laws.
 The last German Wehrmacht troops left Hungary on 4 April 1945.

 Imre Nagy (d.
 1958), the Communist Minister of Agriculture, announced land reform on 17 March 1945.
 All domains of more than 5.75 km2 were confiscated and the owners of smaller estates could retain a maximum 0.58–1.73 km2 of land.
 The land reform, as Cartledge noted, destroyed the nobility and eliminated the "elements of feudalism, which had persisted for longer in Hungary than anywhere else in Europe".
 Similar land reforms were introduced in Romania and Czechoslovakia.
 In both countries, ethnic Hungarian aristocrats were sentenced to death or prison as alleged war criminals.
 Hungarian aristocrats could retain their estates only in Burgenland (in Austria) after 1945.

 Soviet military authorities controlled the general elections and the formation of a coalition government in late 1945.
 The new parliament declared the Second Hungarian Republic on 1 February 1946.
-An opinion poll showed that more than 75% of men and 66% of women were opposed to the use of noble titles in 1946.
+An opinion poll showed that more than 75 percent of men and 66 percent of women were opposed to the use of noble titles in 1946.
 The parliament adopted an act that abolished all noble ranks and related styles, also banning their use.
 The new act came into force on 14 February 1947.